 At the end of the Second World War the defeated Axis Powers lay in ruins.
-The gruesome destructive force by which this was achieved is graphically exemplified by the atomic bombing of Hiroshima and the firestorm bombing of Dresden.
+The gruesome destructive force by which this was achieved is graphically exemplified by the atomic bombing of Hiroshima and the firestorm bombing of many cities, including Dresden.

-Those primary Axis powers had been historically unequalled in their mission to thoroughly demonstrate sadistic dominance over other races and nations, vaunting seemingly limitless power and whims of massive cruelty.
+Those primary Axis powers had been historically unequalled in their mission to thoroughly demonstrate sadistic dominance over other races and nations, vaunting seemingly limitless power and demonstrate whims of massive cruelty.
 This is exemplified by the Holocaust and the Nanking Massacre.
 Both nations were in thrall to - driven by - righteous, religion-like ideologies.
 Both nations, in their nationalist-delusional fervour, declared war on the USA.

-At the end of that war - by far the most destructive ever - came a startingly fresh, compassionate and wise initiative: the Marshall Plan.4
+At the end of that war - by far the most destructive ever - came a startingly fresh, compassionate and wise initiative: the Marshall Plan.

 Up until that time - 1945 - there is evidence from many centuries of unbroken protocol at the end of wars: the victors would determine punitive and retributive terms of surrender that the vanquished had to submit to.
 These terms consisted of confiscated assets, territory, treasures and natural resources.
-Often labour or trade conditions were mandated in ways that rendered the vanquished a vassal State of servitude.
+Often labour or trade conditions were mandated in ways that rendered the vanquished a vassal State of abject servitude.
 The purpose, it seems, was not merely to exploit the vanquished, it was to demonstrably humiliate them.

-There were some in the USA who saw clearly what humiliation had wrought in Germany and decided on a very different course: the Marshall Plan and its derivatives.
-These together decisively and promptly set about shepherding and protecting de novo democratic governments and administrations, funding the rebuilding of infrastructures, housing and industries and creating the parity-conditions so that trade and business could thrive within a decade.5 twenty years of the Plan's implementation they became exemplars of international trading and diplomatic cooperation;6 likewise their efforts to maintain peace, democratic integrity and racial tolerance.
+There were some in the USA who saw clearly what such humiliation had wrought in Germany following the First World War and decided on a very different course: the Marshall Plan and its derivatives.
+These together decisively and promptly set about shepherding and protecting de novo democratic governments and administrations, funding the rebuilding of infrastructures, housing and industries and - very exceptionally - creating the parity-conditions so that trade and business could thrive within a decade.

 The results were rapid and remarkable.
 Both Japan and Germany had been widely feared for their quasi-religious, vehement and vindictive nationalism.
-Yet within
+Yet within twenty years of the Plan's implementation they became exemplars of international trading and diplomatic cooperation; likewise their efforts to maintain peace, democratic integrity and racial tolerance.